 Keep in mind that the boxelder bug leaves off a foul odor when you crush them.
 Additionally, if you leave them to die in your home, the odor that they give off may attract beetles, including carpet beetles.

-Ideally, you want to prevent them from entering your home, which means you need to close off small crevices in your home where they may enter, such as around windows.
+Ideally, you want to prevent them from entering your home, which means you need to close off small crevices in your home where they may enter, such as around windows and doors.
 You also want to replace any broken screen doors.
+Screens should be used over any vent openings in the attic or soffit of your home to prevent entry.

 While boxelder bugs may not hurt you or your possessions, who wants bugs in their home?
 With a professional pest control company, you may rid your home of these nuisances without the possibility of their offensive odor attracting other pests.